 Multnomah County Library provides access, training, and technology to everyone and offers programs, materials and tools of creation to people who have limited access or opportunity.
 By offering access to technologies such as 3D printers we build digital literacy and ensure success in a digital world.
 This policy establishes how and under what circumstances the public may use the library’s 3D printers.
-Please email 3D print request questions to the ROCmakerspace@multcolib.org.
+Please note: remote 3D printing is not available.
+If you have 3D printing questions please email ROCmakerspace@multcolib.org.

 Rules governing use of library 3D printers